diwu1990/UnarySim/sw/README.md

 This directory contains four subdirectories, including _'bitstream'_, _'kernel'_,  _'metric'_ and _'test'_, covering three components mentioned above.

 ### _'bitstream'_ subdirectory
-This directory contains the components for **Bit Stream Manipulation**, which deal with the bit stream generation or shuffle for high performance and accuracy.
+This directory contains the components for **Bit Stream Manipulation**, which manipulate the bit streams for high performance and accuracy.

 | Name                 | Date         | Encoding | Polarity | Reference | Status                 |
 | -------------------- | ------------ | -------- | -------- | --------- | ---------------------- |